firestonej/bs-template/README.md

+(No longer used in favor of Susy/Breakpoint.
+See the susy-template repo.)

 This is just a simple repo containing the basic stuff I like to have on hand for a new RWD prototype.

 To get started is pretty easy: